jiwon1116/obap/README.md

 > “Find the best lunch spots around your office.”

-GudiMwoMeokJi is an MVP project designed for **office workers in the Gudi area** to easily discover nearby restaurants, leave verified reviews, and connect with coworkers through company-based chat rooms.
+O!bap is an MVP project designed for **office workers in the Gudi area** to easily discover nearby restaurants, leave verified reviews, and connect with coworkers through company-based chat rooms.

 This project is built using a **Spec-Driven Development (SDD)** approach —